-- On June 29, 2020, the Company announced the signing of a term sheet for a US\$45 million senior secured project finance facility (the "Bank Project Finance Facility") to be led by Societe Generale.
+- On July 21, 2020, the Company announced the signing of a FEED contract for the second phase of early contractor involvement ("ECI") for the engineering, procurement and construction for the development of the Xuxa deposit. - On June 29, 2020, the Company announced the signing of a term sheet for a US\$45 million senior secured project finance facility (the "Bank Project Finance Facility") to be led by Societe Generale.
 The Bank Project Finance Facility is to be used for the development of the Xuxa deposit.
-The Company anticipates being construction-ready in 4Q 2020.
-As at the date of publication of this Interim MD&A, the consummation of the Bank Project Finance Facility remained subject to completion of due diligence, credit approval, the negotiation of definitive documentation and other customary closing conditions. - On June 15, 2020, the Company announced the signing of a memorandum of understanding with DF (the "DF MOU") providing an updated Multicurrency GMP for the EPC for the Xuxa Project.
-The DF MOU outlines the key terms of an EPC proposal for the development and construction of the Xuxa mine, as well as a FEED Contract for the Xuxa Project to be prepared by DF.
-DF updated its due diligence based on the more recent documentation and information provided by the Company, especially the Feasibility Study Report, and proposed the Multicurrency GMP to capture expected savings from a devaluation of the Brazilian Real.

-- On May 4, 2020, the Company announced, as part of its active engagement in the fight against the spread of COVID-19, that it donated 12 tons of sodium hypochlorite (hospital sanitizer liquid bleach) in 12,000 bottles to hospitals, medical clinics, prisons, nursing homes, care centers for people with disabilities and religious entities in the Vale do Jequitinhonha region, where its Grota do Cirilo property is located.
-This amount should supply these entities until December 2020. - On March 16, 2020, the Company formally engaged Banco do Brasil S.A. ("BB"), Brazil's largest bank, to advise and support the Company to prepare a financing package to fund the construction of the Xuxa mine.
-Following the publication of the Feasibility Study Report, BB and the Company began active discussions with the following development banks and development agencies in Brazil: Banco do Nordeste (BNB), BNDES, BDMG and FINEP (the "Development Banks"). - On February 21, 2020, the Company completed the first phase of ECI with DF.
-DF provided an updated gross maximum price of US\$70 million for the EPC for the Xuxa mine.
-For comparison purposes and to maintain consistency, the gross maximum price was calculated utilizing the same foreign exchange rate used in the Feasibility Study Report of US\$ 1 = BRL 3.85.
+As at the date of publication of this MD&A, the consummation of the Bank Project Finance Facility remained subject to completion of due diligence, credit approval, the negotiation of definitive documentation and other customary closing conditions. - On May 4, 2020, the Company announced, as part of its active engagement in the fight against the spread of COVID-19, that it donated 12 tons of sodium hypochlorite (hospital sanitizer liquid bleach) in 12,000 bottles to hospitals, medical clinics, prisons, nursing homes, care centers for people with disabilities and religious entities in the Vale do Jequitinhonha region, where its Grota do Cirilo property is located.
+This amount was sufficient to supply these entities until December 2020. - On March 16, 2020, the Company formally engaged Banco do Brasil S.A. ("BB"), Brazil's largest bank, to advise and support the Company to prepare a financing package to fund the construction of the Xuxa mine.
+Following the publication of the Feasibility Study Report, BB and the Company began active discussions with the following development banks and development agencies in Brazil: Banco do Nordeste (BNB), BNDES, BDMG and FINEP (the "Development Banks"). - On February 21, 2020, the Company completed the first phase of ECI.